kubernetes/community/contributors/design-proposals/api-machinery/api-chunking.md

 #### etcd3

 For etcd3 the continue token would contain a resource version (the snapshot that we are reading that is consistent across the entire LIST) and the start key for the next set of results.
 Upon receiving a valid continue token the apiserver would instruct etcd3 to retrieve the set of results at a given resource version, beginning at the provided start key, limited by the maximum number of requests provided by the continue token (or optionally, by a different limit specified by the client).
 If more results remain after reading up to the limit, the storage should calculate a continue token that would begin at the next possible key, and the continue token set on the returned list.

+etcd3 returns the total number of keys within the range as `response.Count` if the read is a range read.
+The storage checks if the list request contained label or field selector.
+If not, the storage calculates the `remainingItemCount` as `response.Count-limit`, which is the number of remaining items in the consistent list, excluding the items in the current and previous chunked list response.

 The storage layer in the apiserver must apply consistency checking to the provided continue token to ensure that malicious users cannot trick the server into serving results outside of its range.
 The storage layer must perform defensive checking on the provided value, check for path traversal attacks, and have stable versioning for the continue token.